 Doing some simple math I figured that ff I could sustain that year round, I’d be saving ~ $4k, I’d be eating better, and I would be decreasing my carbon footprint.
 Remember that those organic veggies still have to be transported somehow, workers have to get to the farm in cars, buses, and you’re most likely buying them in some form of plastic container or bag.
 Now, $4k/year isn’t a hell of a lot of money for an executive.
 But for a family making $40, $60, $80k with a kid or two, that same 4k makes a hell of a difference.
 So The question was.

 “How can we give folks a easy, accessible, healthy, fun, medium to grow some of their food, year round round, indoors.”

 The answer is still, I don’t know.
-There are a handful of products on the market that I want to test like the Hamama Greens grow kit we just wrote about, and I’ve got a Click & Grow Smart Garden 9 scheduled for delivery tomorrow with plant capsules.
+There are a handful of products on the market that I want to test like the Hamama Greens grow kit (get one here) we just wrote about, and I’ve got a Click & Grow Smart Garden 9 scheduled for delivery tomorrow with plant capsules.
 There’s also a few contraption-esque indoor gardens that I may simply skil altogether due to their somewhat completely asinine designs, and then there’s arguably the best selling product on the market, the MiracleGro Aero Garden from Scotts (a $2.8bn in annual revenue company who distributes Monsanto’s roundup, destroys peat bogs, and doesn’t much care for EPA accords) which I’ll try and get my hands on 2nd market.
 But are these products good enough?
 Maybe?
 Do they save people money?
 We’ll see.
 Or are these just hobby devices?

 For us at Greener Pods though, it’s about finding a way to enable everyone to grow at home and get good nutritious greens on the table year round, effortlessly and economically.
 The concept will evolve in the future, and we want you to be involved with it.